waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Slowpoke Well B2F Puzzle Hypothesis
 - **Primary Hypothesis (Event-Based):** The solution is not navigational.
 The Gym Guide's dialogue at (5, 6) is the only clue.
 He states he is waiting to see a SLOWPOKE evolve.
 Therefore, the path forward is to trigger an event that causes a SLOWPOKE to evolve.
 - **Problem:** I am currently on an isolated platform with no access to water to catch a SLOWPOKE.
-- **Next Step:** I must re-evaluate my assumptions about how to trigger this event.
-Since I cannot currently obtain a SLOWPOKE, the trigger must be an interaction with the environment on this specific platform that I have not yet discovered.
+- **Next Step:** Since I cannot currently obtain a SLOWPOKE, the trigger must be an interaction with the environment on this specific platform that I have not yet discovered.
+This is my sole focus.